- UNSW

 - Disclosure log of Formal Access Applications (below) - this is a record of information that has been released under formal access applications which the university considers may be of general interest to the public.

-- Register of Government Contracts - (Please note - this link will take you to the university's online portal for contracts).
+- Register of Government Contracts, opens in a new window - (Please note - this link will take you to the university's online portal for contracts).
 This is a register of current contracts between the university and private sector entities.
 If you would like further information on a government contract entered into by the university, please contact the Right to Information Officer.

 The university will also publish the following open access information if and when such information exists: